-9.40 Additionally, to primary packaging and labelling after completion of production re-la- belling with customer specific information as part of manufacture / dispensing / ship- ment is common practice.
-These activities have to be documented in the batch record or other systems in place, e.g. dispensing records.
-9.41 One labelling operation at the same time, only one batch to be labelled (not to be inter- preted as stored) on one pallet or in a defined area (specially separated).
+9.40 Additionally, to primary packaging and labelling after completion of production labelling with customer and/or country specific information is common practice.
+These activities have to be fully documented on paper or in an electronic system (e.g. in the batch record or dispensing records) 9.41 Before starting labelling, operations refer to ICH Q7 clause 9.44.
+Only one batch can be labelled at the same time in the same area.
 Also barcode systems correlating batches to labels could be used to prevent mix-ups.
-9.42
+This procedure applies to both internal and expedition process.

-9.43 If the retest date is extended and mentioned on the label, the label must be replaced to reflect the extended retest date.
-9.44 9.45 Examination results should be documented as described in 9.44 and not necessarily in the batch record, however the documentation could be attached to the batch record, but also other systems which are retrievable could be used.
-9.46 It is recommended that company specific seals should be used particularly as imported material are often opened by customs and it should be apparent that such opening and re-sealing has taken place.
+9.42 9.43 In case label changes are required this need to be supported by change control Special attention should be given in case the retest date or storage/shipping conditions are modified and mentioned on the label.
+This process should be described in a procedure.
+Included but not limited to: - Update master data accordingly (paper based or electronic) - Control of the status of existing stock to avoid inappropriate use - For existing stock, process to update labels and/or issue new labels, manually or electronic - Documentation of activities (example: check-list, Form, in Change Control, 9.44 A line clearance instruction should be in place (e.g. Batch record, cleaning record, procedure,) 9.45 Examination results should be documented but not necessarily in the batch record.
+The documentation could be attached to the batch record.
+Also, other systems which are retrievable could be used.
+Applicable practices as stated above for relabelling should be considered 9.46 It is recommended that company specific seals should be used particularly as imported material are often opened by customs and it should be apparent that such opening and re-sealing has taken place.